UNCDF in Ghana

 Our work

-The United Nations Capital Development Fund, in close collaboration with national authorities and development partners, is using innovative financing models to catalyse economic growth, unlock investment, finance locally led adaptation to the impacts of climate change and creating job opportunities in Ghana.
-Actively working in partnership with the Government of Ghana since 2015, UNCDF seeks to contribute to national development objectives and priorities.
+The United Nations Capital Development Fund (UNCDF), in close collaboration with national authorities and development partners, uses innovative financing models to catalyse economic growth, unlock investment, support locally led climate adaptation and create jobs in Ghana.
+Since 2015, UNCDF has worked alongside the Government of Ghana to advance inclusive economic development and private sector growth.

 Client and mobile money operator in Western region, Ghana.
 Photo: UNCDF.